 The General Studies curriculum consists of four core courses: History, Mathematics, English and Science.
-Additionally, electives such as Graphic Design, Art and S.T.E.M. are currently being offered.
+Additionally, electives such as Graphic Design, Art, Hashkafa and Photography are currently being offered.
 Hadar has begun to offer AP courses in various subjects and will offer additional AP courses as the school grows.

-Science is part of the core curriculum for Hadar High School in all grades.
+Science is part of the core curriculum at Hadar High School.
 We provide all necessary materials and equipment to satisfy lab requirements.

 Is there a physical education program in Hadar?

 There is a private area designated for physical education on the Hadar High School Campus.

 We currently offer extra-curricular programs which include: Chesed, Israel Advocacy (HIPAC), Hadar Headlines, G.E.M.
 (Growing Each Month), Student Programming, Hadar Health, Dance, Hadar Health, Production, Cooking Club, Music Theory, Choir and Intra-mural Basketball.
 We are always eager to hear additional suggestions from our students.